 He possesses an educational background in organizational behavior, clinical psychology and healthcare administration.
 This valuable combination allows him to integrate current research knowledge, clinical and administrative practice understanding, and practical, directly relevant experience.
-Stephen holds a bachelor’s degree in Organizational Behavior from Covenant College, a Master’s in Experimental Psychology (Univ. of Tennessee), a Master’s in Clinical Psychology (Palo Alto University), and a Doctorate (Ph.D.) with a focus in Healthcare Administration (Capella University).
+Dr. Odom holds a bachelor’s degree in Organizational Behavior from Covenant College, a Master’s in Experimental Psychology (University of Tennessee), a Master’s in Clinical Psychology (Palo Alto University), and a Doctorate (Ph.D.) with a focus in Healthcare Administration (Capella University).
 He is also a licensed marriage and family therapist in the state of California.

-Stephen has served in multiple roles during his career, including CEO & Chief Clinical Officer of New Vista Behavioral Health, a Director’s post of Program Development for CRC Health and multiple Administrative and Clinical Director posts at various behavioral health and chemical dependency treatment centers and hospitals in California, including Hoag Hospital in Newport Beach and El Camino Hospital in the San Francisco Bay area.
+Dr. Odom has served in multiple roles during his career, including CEO & Chief Clinical Officer of New Vista Behavioral Health, a Director’s post of Program Development for CRC Health and multiple Administrative and Clinical Director posts at various behavioral health and chemical dependency treatment centers and hospitals in California, including Hoag Hospital in Newport Beach and El Camino Hospital in the San Francisco Bay area.
 Moreover, Stephen served as a university adjunct faculty member in Psychology and Child Development and continues to work in private practice.
 Dr. Odom has been coined as a wellness and behavioral health expert with peer-reviewed articles published on mental health, substance abuse and technology; was presented the national Behavioral Health Champion award in 2018; has appeared on The Today Show; the 2016 documentary film California High, and multiple print, radio, and podcast media channels.

 Dr. Odom’s focus on First Responder Wellness was born of his family’s career backgrounds with the military, healthcare, law enforcement and public safety, and was honed as he created and led specialty programs for physicians, nurses, first responders and their families.
-In his distinguished and extensive career in behavioral health and addiction treatment, Stephen’s empathetic and therapeutic approach has allowed him to connect not only with his clinical teams but each first responder who walks through the door.
+In his distinguished and extensive career in behavioral health and addiction treatment, Dr. Odom’s empathetic and therapeutic approach has allowed him to connect not only with his clinical teams but each first responder who walks through the door.

-Devin is the Chief Development Officer and is responsible for the strategic direction of our program.
+Devin is the Chief Development Officer and is responsible for the strategic direction of First Responder Wellness.
 He formulates both short and long term goals to further the overall mission of our organization.
-Devin comes to us with a tremendous amount of experience in the behavioral health field after founding and serving as Chief Marketing Officer of a residential mental health primary facility.
+Devin comes to us with a tremendous amount of experience in the behavioral health field after founding a residential mental health primary facility.
 Having achieved long term sobriety since 2010, he now finds a passion for helping others with substance abuse and mental health issues.
 Devin was drawn to our mission to help First Responders after experiencing first hand several family members that have suffered from post-traumatic stress and alcoholism due to public safety employment.